Language Translation

 • It is from your home or another Indiana location and has all bark removed.

-• It bears a USDA compliance stamp.
+• It bears a state compliance stamp or a USDA compliance stamp.

 If you have questions or concerns, please contact DEPP@dnr.IN.gov.